 The world’s first graduate degree combining the knowledge and skills needed to curtail the spread of weapons of mass destruction (WMD) and respond effectively to terrorism.

-Our interdisciplinary curriculum integrates policy analysis, international security, science and technology, and history to prepare students for careers in combating violent extremism and WMD proliferation.
+Our interdisciplinary curriculum integrates policy analysis, international security, science and technology, and history to prepare students for professional careers dealing with the threats posed by violent extremism and nuclear, biological and chemical weapons.